-Now that you have explored your strengths, you’ll learn to search for scholarships and recognize when a one is good match for you.
+Now that you have explored your strengths, you’ll learn to search for scholarships and recognize when one is a good match for you.

 There are all kinds of scholarships out there with different qualifying criteria: gender, ethnic background, educational history, area of study, unique talents, hobbies, grades, clubs, past jobs, volunteer work… these are all activities or personal skills that might relate to a scholarship.